Poker Charts

 Poker is a card game in which a player must call (i.e., match) the wager, raise (i.e., increase) the bet, or concede (i.e., fold) the stake (i.e., fold).
 Many poker players rely on charts to aid them in their play.
 So, here are a couple of poker charts that you might find useful.

 You must understand how poker hands rank to determine whether you will win the pot.
 Most poker players take this knowledge for granted.
-If you're new to online poker, though, it's always a good idea to keep this chart open in a different window.
+If you're new to online poker, though, it's always a good idea to keep this poker hands chart open in a different window.

 Hand name | Definition | Example |